hasura/learn-graphql/tutorials/frontend/nextjs/tutorial-site/content/apollo-client.md

 Let's try to understand what is happening here.

 ### HttpLink and InMemoryCache
 We are creating an `HttpLink` to connect ApolloClient with the GraphQL server.
-As you know already, our GraphQL server is running on Heroku.
-So don't forget to change the uri to match your Hasura instance in Heroku.
+As you know already, our GraphQL server is running on Hasura Cloud.
+So don't forget to change the uri to match your Hasura instance in Hasura Cloud.

 At the end, we instantiate ApolloClient by passing in our HttpLink and a new instance of `InMemoryCache` (recommended caching solution).
 We are wrapping all of this in a function which will return the client.
 We are also determining the `ssrMode` and passing it to Apollo.